pranavgaikwad/pranavgaikwad.github.io/_posts/2018-12-20-protect-my-browsers.md

 tags: [Internet Privacy, Ad Blocker]
 ---

 When you use an online service for free, it's very likely that you're not the customer, you're the product.
 Most of such services use your information to show you relevant advertisements.
 There are endless ways through which websites collect your information.
-Most of them are beyond comprehension of a general internet user.
+Most of them are beyond the comprehension of a general internet user.
 Believe it or not, your private information is more valuable than you think.
 It's not worth to give it away so easily only to get relevant advertisements in return.
 If you think the same way as I do, take a step towards protecting your privacy.
 Install **Protect My Browsers**!
 It's a program for Linux which blocks annoying ads in all of your apps.
-Under the hood, it also blocks third party trackers and pixels to prevent user profiling.
+Under the hood, it also blocks third-party trackers and pixels to prevent user profiling.
 User profiling is a technique that allows websites to control the content on your screen based on who you are.

 ### Why shouldn't I install a browser extension ?